 Just a mile into the ride the rain subsided.
-After the Memorial Bridge I slowed to a crawl as a gaggle of geese were blocking the trail.
+After the Memorial Bridge, I slowed to a crawl as a gaggle of geese were blocking the trail.
 A runner from the other direction slowed to a walk and I remarked that the geese weren’t in any hurry.
 He agreed.
 These geese were not afraid of people.
 Or bikes.

 As I exited the turn I saw a rider coming at me.
 And in a millisecond my wheels slipped out from under me as they continued through the curve.
-My bike was suspended mid air horizontally as the wheels slammed up against the side boards.
+My bike was suspended mid-air horizontally as the wheels slammed up against the sideboards.

-It happened quick.
+It happened quickly.
 My last crash I knew was coming a second before I hit and I instinctively braced my fall with my hand and broke my wrist.
 There was no warning this time.

 One second I was upright and the next second I was hitting the deck hard.
 I landed on my shoulder and my head whipped against the deck.
-My thought was shock at how hard my head it and then thinking I’m so glad I am wearing a helmet.
+My thought was shock at how hard my head hit and then thinking I’m so glad I am wearing a helmet.

-But he was the first on scene to check on me.
+But he was also the first on the scene to check on me.
 I stayed down for maybe 20-30 seconds but he was quick to help me up which was not a good thing to do.
 Check to see if something is broken.

 He reached for my hand and one wasn’t enough.
 With both hands he dragged me up.
 He asked if I was OK and I managed a manly response of “yes.”
 I briefly started to sit on the trail then thought that wasn’t too convincing that I was OK.
 So I thanked him and started pushing my bike to the end of the boardwalk trail.